About this day

 CRISPR gene editing enables us to precisely change genes at will, in virtually any organism.
 However, with great power comes great responsibility – Matthew will look in depth at the profound ethical issues we now all face.

 Matthew is Professor of Zoology at the University of Manchester.
 He made the BBC’s first programme on CRISPR, in 2016.
 In 2021 he wrote and presented a 3-part BBC podcast on the history of genetic engineering, Genetic Dreams, Genetic Nightmares.
 His latest book is The Genetic Age: Our Perilous Quest to Edit Life.

 How the heart came to be and where's it going next?
 Rohin Francis, Cardiologist

 Heart disease is increasing all over the world, so is the heart really the best nature could come up with?
 Why this design?
 Why’s it on the left?
 Are there any alternatives?
 And how far can we push it?

 About Rohin Francis

-Rohin Francis is a doctor specialising in cardiology and a university researcher based at UCL.
-He is an occasional comedian and has a YouTube channel combining his love of medicine with bad puns.
+Rohin Francis is a consultant cardiologist and educator in Essex.
+He has a YouTube channel combining his love of medicine with bad puns.